AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 :::note

 Use plain DNS addresses only if you have no other options: this reduces the security of DNS requests.
-If you decide to use plain DNS, we recommend choosing dedicated IP addresses.
+If you decide to use plain DNS, we recommend that you choose dedicated IP addresses.

 :::